-Kanda and Nandi recently attended the Cabinet Makers Association’s San Francisco Regional Event held at the historic Western Dovetail drawer manufacturing plant on Mare Island in Vallejo.
+Kanda and Nandi, from Rivendell Woodworks, recently attended the Cabinet Makers Association meetings, and San Francisco Regional Event held at the historic Western Dovetail drawer manufacturing plant on Mare Island in Vallejo.
 Most of the attending members were from the Bay Area, with a few coming from other regions in Northern California, but none traveled as far as Executive Director Dave Grulke, who flew in from Wisconsin to anchor the meeting.
 In addition to presenting an advertising seminar, he introduced the CMA’s Professional Certification Program.

 Venders set up booths and demonstrated their latest and greatest wares, including prototypes.
 Blum, a premium supplier of Rivendell’s hinges and slides, was on hand to exhibit their next generation of merchandise.